 - dedication to the exploration of diversity variables in professional and personal settings

 The Counseling Center Doctoral Psychology Internship Program is participating in APPIC's Computer Matching Program.The NMS Match Code is 164911.

 Applications reviewed will include the completed AAPI Online (Application for Psychology Internship) with the following elements attached:

 - Cover letter describing experience and interest in providing the following services: individual and group counseling (include number of individual clients seen in therapy and names of groups you have co-facilitated), crisis intervention (during and after office hours), outreach programming (include names of outreach programs you have prepared/facilitated), consultation, brief therapy, intake and comprehensive psychological assessments, and clinical work with diverse populations.
 In addition, the cover letter must include a paragraph stating why you are interested in our internship site and why you believe you are a good fit for our program.

-We will accept applications from interested candidates through November 5, 2012 and will offer in-person interviews to those candidates in whom we are interested by December 15, 2012.
+We will accept applications from interested candidates through November 7, 2016 and will offer in-person interviews to select candidates by December 15, 2016.
 Brief phone interviews will be conducted to decide which applicants will be invited for an on-site interview.
-In person interviews will be conducted during the first or second week of January, 2013.
+In person interviews will be conducted during the first or second week of January, 2017.
 All candidates who submit an application will be notified as to whether or not they will be invited for an on-site interview.

 This internship program abides by the APPIC Match Policies, which are published on APPIC's Web site: http://www.appic.org/

 This internship site further agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.